mhermans/gheocode/README.md

 The service is most effectively used in combination with [Google Refine](http://code.google.com/p/google-refine/).
 Using the function "Add column by fetching URLs" on a column containing addresses in Ghent will pull in all the data in the form of [a JSON structure which you then can futher process](http://code.google.com/p/google-refine/wiki/FetchingURLsFromWebServices).

+Use a GREL expression such as `'http://service.mhermans.net/gheocode/' + escape(value, 'url')` to fetch the data and `value.parseJson()["sector_code"]` to process the the resulting data into usable columns.

 ## Kudos

 Uses open data [made available](http://data.gent.be/) by the city of Ghent.
 Runs on [Flask](http://flask.pocoo.org/), [spatialite](http://www.gaia-gis.it/gaia-sins/) + [bindings](http://code.google.com/p/pyspatialite/), [pygeocoder](https://bitbucket.org/xster/pygeocoder/wiki/Home) and [redis](http://redis.io/) + [bindings](https://github.com/andymccurdy/redis-py).